pantheon-systems/documentation/source/content/guides/mariadb-mysql/04-myisam-to-innodb.md

 1. Execute the program from a command window.

 The script will alert you to everything it's doing.
-It has safeties built in to keep it from changing anything but MyISAM tables.
+It has safety protocols built in to keep it from changing anything but MyISAM tables.
 It will look at every table in your database, and if the engine is MyISAM, it will change it to an InnoDB.

 Review the changes carefully after you have run it successfully.